-There was no significant concentration of trading partners of the Company's notes and accounts receivable on December 31, 2021 and December 31, 2020, so the credit risk is limited.
+There was significant concentration of trading partners of the Company's notes and accounts receivable on December 31, 2022 and December 31, 2021, please refer to the note 6(q).

 The Company has established a credit policy.
 According to this policy, the Company must analyze the credit rating of each new customer individually before granting standard payment and shipping conditions and terms.
 If the Company can obtain an external rating and in some other cases, the bank's notes will be reviewed.
 The credit limit, which is regularly reviewed, is established based on individual customers and need to be approved by the Board of Directors.